Residual Functional Capacity Evaluation

 June 29, 2022

 If you recall from our blog last month, we discussed Social Security’s 5-Step Sequential Evaluation.
 In Step 4 of that evaluation, the Social Security Administration and Disability Determination Services perform a Residual Functional Capacity Evaluation.
-This post will explain the what this evaluation is and how it affects your claim.
+This post will explain what this evaluation is and how it affects your claim.

-The purpose of residual functional capacity evaluations is to identify how your impairments and their symptoms prevent you from performing work related tasks.
+The purpose of residual functional capacity evaluations is to identify how your impairments and their symptoms prevent you from performing work-related tasks.
 After Social Security considers your disabilities, this evaluation is supposed to demonstrate what you are still able to do.